Last Updated on

-- Deficiency can cause megaloblastic anaemia which can result in greater weakness or tiredness in pregnant women.
+- Vitamin B12 deficiency can cause megaloblastic anaemia which can result in greater weakness or tiredness in pregnant women.

-- Insufficient levels during pregnancy can trigger gastric troubles like constipation, acidity.
+- Insufficient levels of Vitamin B12 during pregnancy can trigger gastric troubles like constipation, acidity.

-- Deficiency when pregnant may increase the risk of premature delivery.
+- Vitamin B12 deficiency when pregnant may increase the risk of premature delivery.

-- Low levels during pregnancy can lead to the development of diabetes later on.
+- Low levels of Vitamin B12 during pregnancy can lead to the development of diabetes later on.

 - Neural Tube Defects

-Deficiency during pregnancy can trigger neural tube defects in the unborn baby affecting his spinal cord and brain.
-Neural tube defects involve partial paralysis and anencephaly (skull and brain are underdeveloped) which is a fatal condition.
+Vitamin B12 deficiency during pregnancy can trigger neural tube defects in the unborn baby, which may affect his spinal cord and brain.
+Neural tube defects can lead to partial paralysis and anencephaly (skull and brain are underdeveloped) which is a fatal condition.